 IQ Fit is a puzzle strategy game where players have to figure out how to fit the 3-D pieces flat on the game board and without holes exposed.
 Believe it or not, there are over 100 different challenges in this highly-rated game.

-28. Melissa and Doug Flip to Win Travel Hangman
+26. Melissa and Doug Flip to Win Travel Hangman

 Recommended ages: 6–10

-It is a wooden travel game with a dry erase board and 37 flip letters.
+It is a wooden travel game with a dry-erase board and 37 flip letters.
 The pen self-stores in the wood board.
 The fact that it has no loose pieces makes Flip to Win Travel Hangman a great travel game for kids.

-The wood does make it a tad bit heavier than magnetic travel games.
-At least you don’t have to worry about the game pieces falling into cracks.
+Pros: It’s a self-contained game where you don’t have to worry about the game pieces falling into cracks.

 Free Travel Games for Kids and Adults